SAMexpert logo

 Any other Cloud or hosting platform

-The provider may request you to provide proof of license.
+The provider may request that you provide proof of license.

 Deploying Visual Studio subscriptions and MSDN Software in the Cloud

-From October 2022, Microsoft permits any subscription license to be deployed with any "Authorised Outsourcer" - any provider that is not Amazon, Google, Alibaba or Microsoft itself.
+From October 2022, Microsoft permits any subscription license or license with active Software Assurance to be deployed with any "Authorised Outsourcer" - any provider, except Amazon, Google, Alibaba, or Microsoft, who remain subject to the old rules outlined above.

 That was a game-changing update for Visual Studio users, who previously could only deploy their Visual Studio licenses on Azure.